 #1a: Students may have difficulty identifying the value of the hypothesized population proportion in the statement "the majority of".
 When circulating, ask them what a majority means in terms of a percentage, e.g. "if a majority of students prefer daytime classes, what percentage is this?" [at least 50%].

 Student presentations: (15 minutes) Call on students to share their work using the document camera.
-They can also use StatCrunch at the teacher's podium to recreate their work.
+They can also use StatCrunch to recreate their work.

-Ambassador Exchange (10 minutes)
+Dual Ambassador Exchange (10 minutes)